 Investigators are not to assume that subjects are able to read and, when appropriate, are to inquire in a sensitive way as to whether the subjects are able to do so.
-If not, investigators are to make special arrangements without causing embarrassment to the subjects.
+Investigators are to make special arrangements without causing embarrassment to the subjects.